SosnoviyBor/FriendlierFire/README.md

   - NPC/creature followers
   - Player's summons
   - Follower's summons
-- Stops followers from fighting each other [NEEDS TESTING]
+- Stops followers from fighting each other
+- Prevents you and your followers from harming each other with spells
 - Reduces physical player-to-follower damage and vice versa (configurable)

-## What It Doesn't (yet)

-- Affect spells/enchantments
+## Shortcomings

+- While the spells are disabled as soon as they are detected, they still manage to inflict a sliver of damage and trigger a red vignette.
+They might get you killed if you're at 1 HP, but otherwise it's barely noticeable.
+- When followers try to aggro on you, they still shout their combat line.

 ## Requirements

 **Load dependencies before this mod!**

-- Follower Detection Util (link will be added later)
+- Follower Detection Util

 ## Consider also